mighkel/TAK-Server/VPS-LXD-SETUP-NOTES.md

 $ `lxc snapshot [container] [snapshot name]`

 Use snapshot often, at least at every successful install step or configuration change, on every container.
+That way, if you dick something up, you don't have to spend hours getting back to the last-known-good configuration.
+This is especially useful when you get to the TAK Server stuff.

 **10 ADD USER TO LXD GROUP**
 ---